jmuddappa/Spotify/README.md

 UI to generate a wordcloud with user input of username, max frequency of a word and max number of words in the word cloud.

 ## Getting Started
-Download the R file and run it in RStudio as is.
+Download the Shiny-WordCloud.R file and run it in RStudio as is.

 ## Built With